Best Camping Hammocks: Our 9 Top Picks Of 2023

 • A little too heavy for backpacking

-Bottom-Line: A frill-free but functional and reliable budget camping hammock that does everything the occasional hammocker needs their hammock to do.
+Bottom-Line: A frill-free but functional and reliable cheap hammock that does everything the occasional hammocker needs their hammock to do.

 Hummingbird Single Camping Hammock

-This featherweight camping hammock tips the scales at a tiny 5.2 oz.
-This makes it the lightest hammock on our list by a large margin and, for comparison, more than three times lighter than the winner of our review, the Warbonnet Blackbird.
+This featherweight camping hammock weighs a tiny 5.2 oz.
+This makes it the lightest hammock we tested by a large margin and more than three times lighter than the winner of our review, the Warbonnet Blackbird.

-The only real downside is that it measures just 104”x47”, which makes it the narrowest hammock on our list and also the second shortest.
+The only downside is that it measures just 104”x47”, which some of our testers felt a little narrow and short.
 This, however, will only be an issue if you’re over 6’ tall.
-And if you’d prefer a slightly roomier version, Hummingbird Single+, which is only 2 oz. heavier but measures a more accommodating 116” x 63”.
+And if you’d prefer a roomier version, check out the Hummingbird Single+, which is only 2 oz. heavier but measures 116” x 63”.

 • PROs